The term public relations is defined by PRSA as:

 This is important because, in the case of a homeless shelter, a positive relationship can potentially increase funding, identify volunteer labor, or foster collaboration for joint community projects.

 2. Public Relations Strategy Plan

 The plan is reactive in how the ministry plans to respond to unplanned or unforeseen events.
-Having a written strategy is the key to facilitating a positive response.
+Having a written strategy is the key to facilitating a quick and positive response.